anwesham-lab/cs325b-llm-forecasting/README.md

 Conda for python3.

 ## Instructions:
-Run the main.sh file as explained in `run_instructions.txt`
+Run the shell scripts as explained in `run_instructions.txt`.
+We need multiple scripts instead of just one main.sh because of our dependence on OpenAI's server (e.g. waiting on finetuning response).